brightsolutions/ERPAL-Platform-Docs/docs/development/enable-euvat.md

-As some countries, especially in the EU, have different tax-classes for different type of products.
-In this article we want to show you, how you can enable different tax-classes per product using the [commerce eu-vat module](https://www.drupal.org/project/commerce_eu_vat) (and disabling the currently used commerce_tax module).
+As some countries, especially in the EU, have different tax-classes for different type of products, we want to show you, how you can enable different tax-classes per product using the [commerce eu-vat module](https://www.drupal.org/project/commerce_eu_vat) (and disabling the currently used commerce_tax module).

 Here we go.